gusmacaulay/mentat/README.md

-## Laurel - An Urbit Chatbot
+## mentat - An Urbit Chatbot

-Laurel is an interface to various AI models.
+mentat is an interface to various AI models.
 Specifically it interfaces with replicate models (although it can be tuned for OpenAI or inference/huggingface if required).
 Currently image generation and text generation models are supported.
 You can find models to use at: